-We created this site to help others who might have sensitivities and intolerances to palm oil.
+We created this site to help others who might have a palm oil intolerance, palm oil sensitivity, or palm oil allergy.
 As we learned more about palm oil, we learned about the environmental concerns as well.

 Something positive that’s come of this is we all eat healthier, cleaner foods.
 We cook and bake from scratch regularly.
 We have less processed foods and eat out less.

 Overall, we eat more real foods and buy products with less “ingredients.”

 While we have comprehensive lists of palm oil free products, this list is specific to my son will actually eat.

 In general, we keep things simple.